49 Different Types of Saws Every Woodworker Should Know

 9. Rip Cut Saw

-One of the most familiar types of woodworking saw, even for occasional users, is the rip cut saw.
+Even for those who only dabble in woodworking occasionally, the rip cut saw is likely a familiar sight.
 It is all-purpose woodworking saw that delivers crosscuts across the grain and is made especially for board sizing and rougher cuts.

 It has a flat tooth edge and fewer teeth per inch compared to other hand saws, but it has sharp teeth just enough to carve out materials in a push and pull manner, almost close to how a chisel works.

-Rip-cut saws are also equipped with tapered ends that reduce friction when cutting, making them more efficient for several jobs.
+Rip-cut saws are also equipped with tapered ends.
+This design reduces friction during cutting, making the saw more efficient for various tasks.

 10. Pruning Saw